-Did you know that distracted driving causes more fatal car crashes than impaired driving?
+Distracted driving causes more fatal car crashes than impaired driving

 In Ontario alone, the number of deaths caused by distracted drivers has doubled in the past 15 years.
 Statistics also show that one person is injured every 30 minutes as a result of distracted driving, and that you’re four times more likely to crash when unfocused and inattentive on the roads.